flanggut/fcode-theme/README.md

 # README

-Simple theme based on dark Xcode colors
+Simple vscode theme based on the dark Xcode colors.

+So far tuned mainly for c++, more languages to come.